TheBunder/Crimson-Thread/README.md

 This project simulates the exploration of a maze by multiple suldgiers, where each suldger group aims to people located at various points within the maze while keaping themself safe.

+This project is being developed as part of a 13th-grade academic undertaking.
+The current version is a work in progress, and significant development remains.

 # Project Goals:

 * Implement a multi-agent system for maze exploration.